 The Group has lease contracts for office premises used in its operations.
 Leases of office premises generally have lease terms of 3 years.
 The Group's obligations under its leases are secured by the lessor's title to the leased assets.
-Generally, the Group is restricted from assigning and subleasing the leased assets and some contracts require the Group to maintain certain financial ratios.
-There are several lease contracts that include extension and termination options and variable lease payments, which are further discussed below.
+The Group subleases a portion of the office premises.
+See Note 12.